 If you know me, I tend to play the role of extreme minimalist, even when it comes to the zero waste kitchen (which I basically live in, by the way).
 I believe in investing in timeless, non-toxic, well made cookware that can last lifetimes, and I also happen to share cookware with family and housemates, so it’s a great way to save money in the long run while using high quality gear that’s also health conscious, causes the least harm, and leaves minimal impact on our natural environment.
 This is analogous with my philosophy surrounding cooking, as the entire process from ingredient growing and sourcing, preparation, cooking and digestion should be like a ritual to nourish and balance the mind and body, to reclaim ownership of your well being through the simple act of cooking, and to uplift yourself and those around you, if they’re ready for it, with nourishment and energy.

-Simple, quality tools that are easy and enjoyable to use can help give you the confidence to know how to feed yourself and create flowing vitality, greater ease, physical and mental recovery, and to help you ground, align, centre, and return to yourself.
+Simple, quality tools that are easy and enjoyable to use can help give you the confidence to know how to feed yourself and create flowing vitality, greater ease, physical and mental recovery, and to help you ground, align, centre, and return to your Self.
 Some of the deepest spirals of life begin through the alchemy of cooking.
 It is a sacred recognition of the cycles of our lives, with the will to bring to them what will best nourish, bioindividually.

 Freshly prepared, delicious homemade food prepared with love is one of the greatest gifts you can give to yourself and others, so I’ve rounded up 25 zero waste kitchen essentials you need in your life along with some less expensive, yet still solid options, if you’re ballin’ on a budget.
 Here’s what I personally SWEAR by and have been using constantly for many years.
 The best part: you can find everything online.
 PS.
 You won’t find any microwaves on here.

 1. Reverse osmosis water filter (top priority in the zero waste kitchen)